fireactjs/saas/README.md

 - User permission management in subscription accounts
 - Estiablished user permission framework for development of your SaaS functionalities
 - Supporting sales tax, GST and VAT in subscription payments
+- Data UI and APIs to interact with backend data

 ## Live Demo